-Brand new to a vegan or plant-based diet?
-It can feel exciting, daunting and confusing all at once; especially when you embark on your first plant-based food shop.
+Going vegan can feel exciting, daunting and confusing all at once; especially when you embark on your first trip to the supermarket.
 What’s vegan?
 What’s not vegan?
 And most importantly, what-on-earth-can-I-actually-eat-now?

 3 vegan food shopping tips

-Choose whole foods
+1. Choose whole foods

 For this reason, you’ll find mostly whole, nutrient-dense plant foods on this vegan shopping list.
 That’s things like your veggies, seeds, nuts, legumes and grains.
 Eating more whole foods (and less vegan junk food) means you’ll consume a far wider range of nutrients, feel fuller for longer and have much more energy.
+It’s the healthiest way to eat on a vegan diet.

-Plan your meals
+2. Plan your meals

 Meal planning can make any dietary change much easier to handle.
 Sitting down once a week and planning your meals in advance will help you to:

-- Create a vegan food shopping list
+- Create a simple vegan food shopping list

 - Eliminate ‘what-to-eat’ stress